TAHIR0110/ThereForYou/README.md

 1. Headover to [release](https://github.com/Atharv714/nationalhackathon/releases) section of github, and download `app-armeabi-v7a-release1.apk`.
 2. Login into the app and give it the necessary permissions
 3. Now to use the Voice Activated Safety System, click => https://vhelp.onrender.com/
-4. Press record button, and our NLP model will predict if the victim is in danger or not
+4. Press the record button, and our NLP model will predict if the victim is in danger or not
-5. If danger is detected you will see notification on your mobile, with victim's location
+5. If danger is detected you will see a notification on your mobile, with the victim's location

 ## Videos:
 ### PART 1: